Every day more investors are using alternative strategies to generate income given the low income that bonds provide.

 When you own an online business, you’re visible to the world and opportunities find you.

 If this concerns you, don’t worry; you can choose to be personally hidden as the owner.
-Since I wrote a book and my husband, Larry, teaches options trading based on his 30 year career as a professional trader, we haven’t been anonymous except for one small online business.
+Since I wrote a book and my husband, Larry, teaches low risk option strategies based on his 30 year career as a professional trader, we haven’t been anonymous except for one small online business.

 Risks from Owning a Business Vs Real Estate